 Madonna Learning Center

 Madonna Learning Center provides a faith-based environment where children and young adults with special needs are educated to reach their full potential.
-In December 2013, GPAC will host their annual performance to family, friends and supporters of the Center.
+Every December GPAC hosts their annual performance to family, friends and supporters of the Center.